 ABOVE: My country girl look.
-Like?

 If Montrealers love to party, I think it’s safe to say they love to laugh even more!
-Maybe you’ve heard about it, but comedians in Quebec get more play than movie stars, but not as much as hockey players (we read 25 Stanley for daily sports gossip).
+Maybe you’ve heard about it, but comedians in Quebec get more play than movie stars, but not as much as hockey players of course (we read 25 Stanley for daily sports gossip).
 Every month July, Place des Arts is transformed into a larger than life laugh factory for Festival Juste Pour Rire / Just For Laughs with outdoor stages, crowd animation and tons of groupies.
 Although touristy and hot, I think it’s even a better time a year to visit this town than Grand Prix Weekend (which is really exciting, too).

 ABOVE: Toilet sign at the Just For Laughs site.

 And you wanna know about strip clubs right?
 Let’s just say that the best 3 spots for an American to plan a bachelor party are the following:

 – Chez Parée

 Next shout-out goes to Osheaga, our mini version of Coachella.
 The music festival is set in Parc Jean Drapeau on Notre Dame island – a great park for tourists and locals alike even outside of the festival as it is home to an amazing cycling path, regular daytime electronic music gatherings throughout the summer (Piknik Electronic), a casino and several other glorious summer festivities.